pykickstart/pykickstart/docs/kickstart-docs.rst

 upgrade
 -------

-**Note that from F18 onward, upgrades are no longer supported in anaconda and should be done with FedUp, the Fedora update tool.**

-**If using F21 or later, the DNF system upgrade plugin is recommended instead.**
+Starting with F18, upgrades are no longer support in anaconda and should be done with FedUp, the Fedora update tool.
+Starting with F21, the DNF system-upgrade plugin is recommended instead.
+Therefore, the upgrade command essentially does nothing.

-Tells the system to upgrade an existing system rather than install a fresh system.
-You must specify one of cdrom, harddrive, nfs, or url (for ftp and http) as the location of the installation tree.
-Refer to install for details.

-``--root-device=<root>`` (optional)

-    On a system with multiple installs, this option specifies which filesystem holds the installation to be upgraded.
-This can be specified by device name, UUID=, or LABEL= just like the harddrive command may be.

 user